AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 of the bishop.
 His Universalism was not in question.
 Lardner says that he was \"not expelled from Alexandria for heresy, but for envy.\" Bunsen
-says: \"Demetrius induced a numerous synod of Egyptian bishops to condemn as heretical \* \* \* Origen\'s opinion respecting the universality of final salvation.\" But Bunsen seems to contradict his own words by adding: \"This opinion he had certainly stated so as even to hold out a prospect of the conversion of Satan himself by the irresistible power of the love of the Almighty,\" but he was condemned
+says: \"Demetrius induced a numerous synod of Egyptian bishops to condemn as heretical...Origen\'s opinion respecting the universality of final salvation.\" But Bunsen seems to contradict his own words by
-\"\'not,\' as says St. Jerome, who was no friend to his theology, \'on account of novelty of doctrine --- not for heresy --- but because they could not bear the glory of his learning and eloquence.\'\" The opposition to Origen seems to have begun in the petty anger of Demetrius, who was incensed because Origen, a layman, delivered discourses in the presence of bishops (Alexander and Theoctistus), though at their request, and because he was ordained out of his diocese.
+adding: \"This opinion he had certainly stated so as even to hold out a prospect of the conversion of Satan himself by the irresistible power of the love of the Almighty,\" but he was condemned \"\'not,\' as says St.
+Jerome, who was no friend to his theology, \'on account of novelty of doctrine --- not for heresy --- but because they could not bear the glory of his learning and eloquence.\'\" The opposition to Origen seems to have begun in the petty anger of Demetrius, who was incensed because Origen, a layman, delivered discourses in the presence of bishops (Alexander and Theoctistus), though at their request, and because he was ordained out of his diocese.
 Demetrius continued his persecutions until he had degraded Origen from the office of presbyter, though all the ecclesiastical authorities in Palestine refused to recognize the validity of the sentence.
 His excommunication, however, was disregarded by the bishops of Palestine, Arabia and Greece.
 Going from Alexandria to Greece and Palestine, Origen was befriended by Bishop Firmilian in Cappadocia for two years; and was also welcomed in Nicomedia and Athens.[^262]

 Huet says: \"Everyone, with hardly an exception, adhered to Origen.\" And Doucin: \"Provided one had Origen on his side, he believed himself